 Sections: Primary (ages 5-11), and youth (ages 12-18) (A middle-grade section may be added if needed.)

 Format: Rapid pairing tournament; there are no time controls, but players must complete at least four games to be eligible for a trophy.
 The tournament director can call or cancel a game that is moving too slowly.

-Cost: $15/player, if registered online by June 6.
-Late registration fee: $20/player, if registering on-site.
+Cost: $15/player, if registered online by June 5.
+Late registration fee: $20/player after June 7; $25/player if registering on-site.

-You must ALSO be registered for the homeschool convention itself.
+You must ALSO be registered for the Homeschool Convention itself.

 Use the registration information sheet.
 Make checks payable to Championship Chess.
-Payment must be received no later than June 3.
-E-mail confirmations will be sent.
+Payment must be received no later than June 7.
+Email confirmations will be sent.